Romuald-Duret/prd_final/README.md

 ![Android CI](https://github.com/StevenMartin00/PRD-Voix/workflows/Android%20CI/badge.svg)
 # PRD-Voix

-Projet de reconnaissance des différentes caractéristiques de la voix pour identifier des possibles problèmes sous forme d'une application Android.
+Project of recognition of the different characteristics of the voice to identify possible problems in the form of an Android application.

 ## Pré-requis

-Un appareil Android disposant d'un micro et d'une version d'Android supérieure à 15 (Ice Cream Sandwich).
+An Android device with a microphone and an Android version greater than 15 (Ice Cream Sandwich).

 You can install (or deploy) the software in the following two ways: